mikechen66/AlexNet_TF2.0/README.md

 Split the client appliction from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().
 Developers need to install the following libraries.

-1. Normally speaking, we only nned to install tensorflow_datasets
+1.Normally speaking, we only need to install tensorflow_datasets

 $ pip install tensorflow_datasets

 or

 $ pip3 install tensorflow_datasets

 While running the script of main.py, it builds a directory "/home/user/tensorflow_datasets".
 It has two sub-directories including downloads, oxford_flowers102.
 I assume that developers uses Ubuntu 18.04.

-2. Install tfds-nightly
+2.Install tfds-nightly

 If it raises NonMatchingChecksumError(resource.url, tmp_path) duruing the runtime, please make the following changes to adapt to Oxford which owns the 102flowers data.